Hamnet (film): Critical response

 Bilge Ebiri of Vulture described Hamnet as "devastating, maybe the most emotionally shattering movie I've seen in years".
 Angie Han of The Hollywood Reporter summed the film in the bottom line as "a tremendously acted heartbreaker".
 Pete Hammond of Deadline Hollywood wrote that Hamnet, "with its quiet determination to say much about how art is affected by life, is unlike anything else".

-David Ehrlich of IndieWire affirms that with Hamnet, "it would be hard to imagine a more fitting tribute to Shakespeare's most widely interpreted play."
-On the performances, Ehrlich notes that the character of Agnes is not built on tropes but is "anchored by the primordial rawness of Buckley’s astonishing performance."
-Whereas on Mescal's performance he found it to be "cathartically transcendent, because it at last rewards that search... as Will starts looking for his son in the space between life and death."
+David Ehrlich of IndieWire affirms that with Hamnet, "It would be hard to imagine a more fitting tribute to Shakespeare's most widely interpreted play."
+On the performances, Ehrlich notes that the character of Agnes is not built on tropes but is "anchored by the primordial rawness of Buckley's astonishing performance."
+He found Mescal's performance to be "cathartically transcendent, because it at last rewards that search... as Will starts looking for his son in the space between life and death."

-Richard Lawson in The Guardian gave it four stars, calling it a "poignant adaptation of Maggie O’Farrell’s 2020 novel with a stirring tearjerker ending".

-On a less positive side, The Wall Street Journals Kyle Smith called it a "quintessential Oscar bait (highbrow foundation; maximal crying and emoting) but is dogged by intellectual anachronism."
+Richard Lawson in The Guardian gave it four stars, calling it a "poignant adaptation of Maggie O'Farrell's 2020 novel with a stirring tearjerker ending".
+BBC film critics Nicholas Barber and Caryn James deemed the movie to be the best of 2025 thanks to its rich and emotionally touching characters, its themes and its imagery.
+On the contrary, The Wall Street Journals Kyle Smith called it a "quintessential Oscar bait (highbrow foundation; maximal crying and emoting) but is dogged by intellectual anachronism."